 Local ↑ Back to top

 Most of those developing professionally will start their projects on a local install.
-Meaning they’ve got WordPress setup on their computer, and their computer acts like a server hosting their local site(s).
-Using your favorite code editor you can then build, update, and test updates on your own computer.
+Meaning they’ve got WordPress set up on their computer, and their computer acts like a server hosting their local site(s).
+Using a code editor, you can then build, update, and test updates on your own computer.

-As a sidenote while working on a local install we highly recommend using some sort of version control, whether that is Git or SVN, etc… it’s definitely best to use version control for your projects, and can even make deploying a site to staging and production easier.
+While working on a local install, we highly recommend using version control, whether that is Git or SVN, or something else.
+It stores previous versions in case you need to revert back, and can even make it easier to deploy a site to staging and production.

 Staging ↑ Back to top

-Let’s say in most cases you’re skipping your local site as you only need to test an update.
-The simplest way to get this running is to create a second WordPress install with your host and restore a backup of your live site to it.
-As mentioned VaultPress can do this for you, and many WordPress hosts offer tools to setup a staging environment
+To test an update without using a local site, it’s best to create a second WordPress install with your host and restore a backup of your live site to it.
+VaultPress can do this for you, and many WordPress hosts offer tools to set up a staging environment

-With this ready you can test and updates on a server setup just like the one that is running your live site.
-You can also share the staging site with others to let them help test.
-You can also test on more devices, test load time, and more.
+The server setup serves as a replica of your live site, so you can test and update but in a safe environment.
+You can also share the staging site with others to let them help test, and test on different devices, test load time, and more.

 Live ↑ Back to top

-If all has gone well on staging you are ready to update your live site.
-You can do this however you prefer or have setup with a developer.
-Some developers may have Git setup to deploy from your master branch, or you yourself can click the update button knowing you’ve tested these updates and it’s safe for your live site.
+Should all go well on staging, then you are ready to update your live site.
+You can do this however you prefer or arrange with a developer.
+Some developers may have Git set up to deploy from your master branch, or you yourself can click the Update button knowing you tested these updates and it’s safe for your live site.

-And that is essentially the best setup to have, especially if your site is earning money and can’t suffer from any down time.
-Figure out what tools and strategies work best for you and your team or developer, and set a good testing process in place.
+Figure out what tools and strategies work best for you and your team or developer, and put a good testing process in place.

-If you put the time upfront into testing any updates, you’ll save yourself headache and money in the end guaranteed!
+If you put the time upfront into testing updates, you save yourself both headache and money in the end.
+Guaranteed!